Athina-Apo/Autoencoder/README.md

 # Autoencoder
-Autoencoder that generates the next digit in MNIST dataset
+Autoencoder that generates the next digit in MNIST dataset.
+Assignment for the Course Neural Networks from the Computer Science Department of Aristotle University of Thessaloniki (AUTH).